Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: Semiclassical analysis of the -photon driven resonator

 \subsubsection{Multistability of solutions with different number of photons}

 The solution around $N=0$ predicts either a first- or a second-order phase transition describing the passage of the system from the vacuum to a nonzero population phase.
-This analysis does not predict the behavior far from $N=0$, and nothing prevents several Hamiltonian terms from competing with each other, thus resulting in multiple stable solution.
-In particular, the presence of this multistability would imply an overlap of ``S-like'' curves of the semiclassical solution, so that for the same drive intensity, there are multiple solutions with different photon number.
+This analysis does not predict the behavior far from $N=0$, and nothing prevents several Hamiltonian terms from competing with each other, thus resulting in multiple stable solutions.
+In particular, the presence of this multistability would imply an overlap of ``S-like'' curves of the semiclassical solution, so that for the same drive intensity, there are multiple solutions with different photon numbers.

 To understand which mechanism can enable multistability, let us consider again \eqref{Eq:G_fun_N}.
-In the semiclassical formalism, multistability implies the presence of multiple solutions at the semiclassical level with different photon number [c.f.
+In the semiclassical formalism, multistability implies the presence of multiple solutions at the semiclassical level with different photon numbers [c.f.
 Fig.~\ref{fig:multiple_first_order}~(b)].
 This translates in the presence of multiple local minima (or maxima) of the function $G_n(N)$, as shown in Fig.~\ref{fig:multiple_first_order}~(a).
 Therefore, one can study the function

 The number of maxima and minima signals the presence of multiple semiclassical solutions.
-And following Descartes' rule of signs -- i.e., the maximal number of positive roots of a polynomial is the number of sign changes between consecutive coefficients -- we deduce that, a necessary condition to have multiple solutions, is the presence of alternating signs between the various $U_n$.
-Physically speaking, the underlying mechanism is quite straightforward: different $U_n$ terms can compete with each other in determining the energy of one photon in the system, while drive and dissipation favour the solution with more or less photons.
+And following Descartes' rule of signs -- i.e., the maximal number of positive roots of a polynomial is the number of sign changes between consecutive coefficients -- we deduce that a necessary condition to have multiple solutions is the presence of alternating signs between the various $U_n$.
+Physically speaking, the underlying mechanism is quite straightforward: different $U_n$ terms can compete with each other in determining the energy of one photon in the system, while drive and dissipation favor the solution with more or fewer photons.
 Since the relevance of each interaction term can change in different occupation regimes, several solutions can emerge.
-The stability of the semiclassical solutions with respect to quantum fluctuations need to be numerically assessed.
+The stability of the semiclassical solutions in the presence of quantum fluctuations needs to be numerically assessed.